 Direct Assist Ltd, 01 April 2015, fined £80,000

 You bet.
 The GDPR makes no distinction between B2C personal data and B2B personal data.
 It’s all personal.
-So that would include work email address, work direct dial number, a person’s name, job title and workplace postal address.
+However, GDPR is linked to another new law called the ePrivacy Regulation (ePR).

-Consent cannot be implied by inaction, but must be the result of a positive action by individuals.
-Soft opt-in may apply in some circumstances, but it’s better to be safe than sorry.
+Consent cannot be implied by inaction but must be the result of positive action by individuals.
+Soft opt-in may apply in some circumstances.
+You can use soft opt-in if all the following apply…

-As outlined in Question 3 above, do not assume consent.
-John Lewis Plc assumed they had consent because a customer gave soft opt-in for marketing messages from their sister company Waitrose.
+As outlined in Question 4 above, do not assume consent.
+John Lewis Plc assumed they had soft opt-in from a customer for marketing messages sent by their sister company Waitrose.
 They were wrong.
 The details of the County Court Judgement are at John Lewis Plc vs Mansfield.

 8. I’ve heard about the ‘Right to be Forgotten’, what is it?